If you thought your conversations on Facebook Messenger are private then think again.

 The data was apparently used to influence the Brexit campaign and US elections since the firm also worked for Ted Cruz and Donald Trump’s presidential campaign.
 However, now Facebook has admitted that Cambridge Analytica extracted data from to 87 million Facebook user profiles unlike what was initially reported.

-Most of the data was extracted from US-based Facebook profiles while other countries include Philippines, Indonesia, United Kingdom, Mexico, Canada, India, Brazil, Vietnam and Australia.
+Most of the data was extracted from US-based Facebook profiles while other countries include the Philippines, Indonesia, United Kingdom, Mexico, Canada, India, Brazil, Vietnam and Australia.

 Amid the scandal, several high profile personalities have urged Facebook users to delete their Facebook accounts such as WhatsApp co-founder who supported the hashtag #DeleteFacebook campaign and Elon Musk who deleted SpaceX and Tesla’s Facebook pages followed by millions of users around the world.